Corrib gas project: History

 The deepwater exploration licence No. 2/93 covering four blocks in the Slyne Trough was granted on 1 January 1993 for a period of 11 years to Enterprise Oil and its partners Saga Petroleum Ireland Limited, Statoil Exploration (Ireland) Limited, and Marathon International Petroleum Hibernia Limited.
 The licence was issued under the licensing terms for offshore oil and gas exploration and development 1992.
 The Corrib natural gas field was discovered in 1996.
 It was the first reported commercial natural gas discovery in Ireland since the Kinsale Head gas field was discovered in 1971.
 The first appraisal well was drilled in 1997.
 A number of consents and approvals to develop the Corrib Project were issued in 2001.

-In 2002, Enterprise Oil was acquired by Royal Dutch Shell who took over the operatorship of the project.
+In 2002, Enterprise was acquired by Shell, who took over the operatorship of the project.
 Development of the project began in 2004, but it was delayed in 2005 when locals opposed the project.
 Shell announced the suspension of the project to facilitate further discussions with opposing parties.
 For a year, independent safety reviews were conducted to address various safety concerns in relation to the project.

-In 1999, Saga Petroleum became a part of a Norsk Hydro and in 2007 a part of Statoil.
+In 1999, Saga Petroleum became a part of a Norsk Hydro and, in 2007, a part of Statoil.
 In July 2009, Vermilion Energy acquired Marathon Oil's stake in the project.

-Until 2018, Royal Dutch Shell was the operator of the project with a 45% ownership stake.
+Until 2018, Shell was the operator of the project with a 45% ownership stake.
 In 2018, Shell sold its share of the project to the Canada Pension Plan Investment Board.
 As part of the transaction, Vermilion Energy became the project's operator and expanded its ownership share to 20%.
 In 2021, Vermilion acquired Equinor's 36.5% stake for $434 million (€382 million), becoming the majority owner of the gas field.